NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/03_reading-av-metadata.md

             ffprobe fred_ott_sneeze_512kb.mp4 -hide_banner

-3. Fun fact - you don't actually need ffprobe to find out this basic info! ffmpeg also allows you to find the same information about a file's contents' - run:
+3. Fun fact - you don't actually need ffprobe to find out this basic info!
+FFmpeg also allows you to find the same information about a file's contents' - run:

             ffmpeg -i fred_ott_sneeze_512kb.mp4 -hide_banner

-NB: ffmpeg will yell at you that atleast one output file is required.
+NB: FFmpeg will yell at you that atleast one output file is required.
 We can ignore that warning for now since we are just poking around the extracted metadata.

 4. Back to ffprobe.
 Try all these commands (you can change the input file if you'd like to try another sample file) - what gets printed to the Terminal?
 Can you think of some use cases for isolating this information: